AvaloniaUI/avalonia-docs/docs/concepts/application-lifetimes.md

 }
 ```

-This method is called when the framework has initilized and the `ApplicationLifetime` property contains the chosen lifetime if any.&#x20;
+This method is called when the framework has initilized and the `ApplicationLifetime` property contains the chosen lifetime if any.

 :::info
 If you run the application in design mode (this uses the IDE previewer process), then `ApplicationLifetime` is null.